sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Seems like FF nightly may have an issue if I publish >1 TXT RR with an ESNIKeys value.
+Behaviour seems to be that ESNI isn't attempted.
+Need to check the code but guess (TBC) is that it doesn't like the two RR values.
+Likely I'll need to change to publish just one RR for the draft-02 key at a time, instead of two.

+- My test client was failing sometimes - it thought the returned nonce length wasn't right, even though it seems to be correct from dumped values.
+Issue was having >1 ESNI RR value in client and not picking the right array element against which to compare.
+Seems fixed now.

-- (Not fixed yet, still testing.)
-There was an, I guess, thread-related issue in ``esni_cb`` in ``s_server`` causing eventual (but fairly speedy) crashes of ``s_server`` when dumping out the ``SSL_ESNI`` content.
+- There was an, I guess,
+  thread-related issue in ``esni_cb`` in ``s_server`` causing eventual (but fairly speedy) crashes of ``s_server`` when dumping out the ``SSL_ESNI`` content.
 I changed the callback prototype so that the output string to print is returned from the library to the application via the callback rather than having the application access a pointer to the ``SSL_ESNI`` structure with the ``SSL`` structure for the session.
-The proble with the latter was that the ``SSL_ESNI`` will be modified by each new connection.
+The problem with the latter was that the ``SSL_ESNI`` will be modified by each new connection.
 (Recall we're storing and printing out much more now than we eventually will, so were this to remain a problem we'd have a few ways to handle it.)
+After various tests, seems to be ok now, but more testing may show up problems still.

 - Tweaked ``testclient.sh`` to also take ESNI RR value from command line (as well as filename for that).